Yaths07/College-Event-Registration-System/README.md

 # 🎓 College Event Registration System

 A modern, full-stack web application designed for seamless student registration for university events.
-This project features a clean, aesthetic user interface and a robust backend connected to a MySQL database.
+This project features a clean user interface and a robust backend connected to a MySQL database.

 ---

 ## 🚀 Features
-* **Aesthetic UI:** Minimalistic design with smooth transitions and responsive layout.
+* **Clean UI:** Minimalistic design with smooth transitions and responsive layout.
 * **Real-time Interactivity:** Uses JavaScript Fetch API to submit data without page reloads.
 * **Automated Database Management:** Backend automatically generates necessary SQL tables on first run.
 * **Admin Panel:** A protected view to monitor all student registrations in a tabular format.